patrickbenjamin1/web-components-boilerplate/README.md

     Another solution I've seen people touting to this is using CSS @imports, though apparently with the performance hit this brings when used in every component is prettttty hug.

--   ### Getting stuff into markup

-    This is likely just from being completely spoiled by JSX, but it's frustrating getting data from the component class into the html while trying to limit DOM manipulation to as little as possible.
-The current implementation is a super basic moustache like situation, but it's still not ideal having to boilerplate around my `processHtml` method in the component class.

 -   ### State and Attribute Management

     As it stands, I'm using a really rudimentary React like state implementation, that'll queue up a rerender when setState is called.
-But in terms of passing attributes around in a way that doesn't involve loads of boilerplating, AND that's typesafe...
+But in terms of passing attributes around in a way that's typesafe...
 I'm yet to come up with a good solution.

 -   ### Typesafety

     Typesafety is a big issue generally with attributes.
 Attributes can't be typed properly, and essentially have to be `JSON.stringify`d and `JSON.parse`d to get anything other than a string in a attribute.
 I have a basic props implementation, but as it stands, everything is limited to being typed as a string and I can't really think of an elegant solution to that.

-    Another big part of this issue is that, because this is just straight up HTML, there won't be a way of doing type checking when adding custom attributes to Web Components.
+    Another big part of this issue is that, because this is just straight up HTML, there won't be a way of doing type checking when setting custom attributes in Web Components.

 -   ### Dumb render is a dumb idiot